fizban007/Aperture3/README.md

 However, it is pretty rigid on how many frames to draw and at what interval.
 So change those in the python script directly when you need to customize those.

+To make a movie on `tigressdata` after you made the plots, do this in the python
+directory:

+    ffmpeg -y -f image2 -r 12 -i %06d.png -c:v libx264 -crf 18 -pix_fmt yuv420p movie.mp4

+You can also changed the filename of the movie to whatever you like.